-This recommendation would incorporate five of the six recommended steps included in the technical assessment, including:
+This recommendation would incorporate three of the recommended steps included in the technical assessment, including:

 - Develop a technical guide to solar development on CLP sites.
-A technical guide could provide general information about the unique design aspects of closed landfills and more detailed information about the CLP program responsibilities associated with the landfills and process for developing solar on a closed landfill site.
-[Note: the EPA and the Commonwealth of Massachusetts have produced technical guides for landfill solar development that could be tailored to Minnesota's context]. - Provide detailed technical and regulatory information for CLP sites.
+A technical guide could provide general information about the unique design aspects of closed landfills and more detailed information about the CLP program responsibilities associated with the landfills and process for developing solar on a closed landfill site. - Provide detailed technical and regulatory information for CLP sites.
 Detailed technical and regulatory information may include specific design elements of the sites, permit conditions, information on cap construction and maintenance status, surrounding land use and natural features and other site-specific information deemed useful.
-The MPCA or Department of
+The MPCA or Department of Commerce could also consider completing techno-economic analysis for each of the top sites using the free System Advisor Model14 from the National Renewable Energy Laboratory. - Reach out to stakeholders.
+One common barrier to development of solar energy on CLP sites is lack of awareness of these sites and the solar development potential they represent among non-developers.
+The Department of Commerce and MPCA could prepare informational materials for the top 10 sites and invite key stakeholders to open discussions about the sites and solar development potential.
+These meetings would provide an opportunity to gauge interest, collect site specific feedback and identify local barriers/concerns and opportunities.